tamouse/poems-of-my-father/source/_poems/roses.md

 title: "Roses"
 ---

-I loved the child with roses in her hair <br />
-she wove with vine and petals hummed a strain <br />
+I loved the child with roses in her hair she wove with vine and petals hummed a strain and danced.
-and danced.
 The morning wonderfully fair

 was warm with her and bright.
-Beside my chair <br />
-she left some clustered blooms.
-Through unknown  pain <br />
+Beside my chair she left some clustered blooms.
+Through unknown  pain I loved the child with roses in her hair.

+A garden princess, could a thorn be there?
+A royal presence certain of her reign who danced the morning wonderfully fair,

+exquisitely light with sunbeams everywhere.
+That moment was the height I could attain.
 I loved the child with roses in her hair.

-A garden princess, could a thorn be there? <br />
-A royal presence certain of her reign <br />
-who danced the morning wonderfully fair,

-exquisitely light with sunbeams everywhere. <br />
-That moment was the height I could attain. <br />
-I loved the child with roses in her hair.

-As on her blushing cheek she charmed the air <br />
-with song and twirling a rose chain <br />
-she danced the morning wonderfully fair.
+As on her blushing cheek she charmed the air with song and twirling a rose chain she danced the morning wonderfully fair.

-I did not know then I could not repair <br />
-a missing step that she could not explain. <br />
+I did not know then I could not repair a missing step that she could not explain.
-I loved the child with roses in her hair <br />
-who danced the morning wonderfully fair.
+I loved the child with roses in her hair who danced the morning wonderfully fair.